 With the infinite number of ping pong paddle options available, it might seem impossible to choose the right one.
 To make things easier, there are three main functions of a ping pong paddle; by understanding each one, you can select the right bat:

 Rackets can help you hit ping pong balls fast or slow.
 This will depend on the type and thickness of rubber that covers the bat.

 Much like with speed, the thickness of the rubber on your paddle will affect how much spin you can put on the ball – the thicker the rubber, the more spin you can generate.

 Thinner rubber = Less spin

-The design of a table tennis racket will give you more or less control over the ball.
+The design of a paddle will give you more or less control over the ball.
 There’s usually a trade-off between control, spin and speed: the more control you have, the less speed and spin you can create.
 A beginner should look for a high control rating, and then graduate to more speed and spin and they progress.

 Thicker rubber = Less Control